 Try:

-• Serve meals family style and let them choose what to eat from the foods you put out.
+• Serve family style meals and let them choose what to eat from the foods you put out.

 • Let them choose what to have for dinner from two predetermined options so they feel like they have more power.